trstlabs/intento/docs/trustless-triggers/InterchainSetup.md

 ![ics20](../images/ics20/ics20msgflow.png)

-By specifying AutoTX details in the memo, TRST will submit an AutoTX using the inputs provided.
+By specifying AutoTX details in the memo, TRST will submit an AutoTX using the inputs provided.Using an ICS20-standard transaction, accounts on other chains can create triggers.
 A MsgRegisterAccountAndSubmitAutoTx or a MsgSubmitAutoTx can be derrived from the memo field in the ICS20 transfer message.
-This is useful for users, DOAs and contract callers on other chains.
-This way accounts on other chains can create AutoTXs using an ICS20-standard transaction.
+This is useful for DAOs on other chains.

 Our custom middleware is loosely based on the wasmhooks implementation on [Osmosis](https://github.com/osmosis-labs/osmosis/tree/main/x/ibc-hooks).